zenml-io/zenml-gitflow/README.md

 * **Experiment Tracking**: All experiments are logged with an experiment tracker (MLflow), which allows for easy comparison of different runs and models and provides quick access to visualization and validation reports.
+* **Model Registry**: All models are registered with a model registry (MLflow), which allows for the ease of versioning and deployment of models.
 * **Data and Model validation**: The pipelines include a set of Deepchecks-powered steps that verify integrity of the data and evaluate the model after training.
 The results are gathered, analyzed and then a report is generated with